days

 Researchers found that pre- and perimenopausal women who consume 21 grams of fiber daily were 41 percent less likely to experience depression.

-4 Tips for Increasing Fiber Intake
+4 Tips For Increasing Fiber Intake

 1. Start slowly.
 Gradually increase the amount of fiber each day.
 Adding too much fiber too quickly can cause bloating and cramping.